fabienli/dokuwiki-plugin-rtmchecklist/README.md

 rtmchecklist
 ============
+This is a plugin for dokuwiki (https://www.dokuwiki.org/plugins).

+Current version is beta: use at your own risk !

-create a list using a tag: <rtmchecklist>, each line before the ending tag </rtmchecklist> will be a task.
+Create a list using a tag: <rtmchecklist>, each line before the ending tag </rtmchecklist> will be a task.

 Sample:
  <rtmchecklist>